CHOOSE THE DATE OF JOURNEY AND BOOK YOUR TICKET

 The distance between two very important cities of Colombia, Aguachica and Bucaramanga is 168 KM.
 This trip lasts approximately 4 hours, the companies that provide this route have itineraries every two days, with the best service and security that represents them.

-Why book Aguachica to Bucaramanga bus with redBus?
+Why book a Aguachica a Bucaramanga bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Aguachica to Bucaramanga.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Aguachica to Bucaramanga.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Aguachica is a Colombian municipality located in the Department of Cesar, north of the country between the Andes and the Magdalena River.
 During the beginnings of the Republican Era the city became attractive for the cultivation of coffee.
 Afterwards, petroleum was discovered in the city, which motivated a second wave of investment and migration towards the city.
 Also, the creation of new highways connecting the city with the Caribbean contributed to a major growth in the cuty.Known as the City of the Middle Magdalena, and for its midway position between the mountains and the ocean, it has developed an important tourism industry, in order to host travelers of all kinds and needs.
 It also has attractive ecotourism destinations nearby.